cfillion/reapack.com/source/user-guide.html.md

 The selection-wide actions are shown only when more than one package are selected.
 Unlike per-package actions these don't act as toggles.
-Use *Clear queued actions* to cancel all unapplied changes on every selected packages.
+Use *Clear queued actions* to cancel all unapplied changes on every selected package.

 ### Filtering

 ![Filtering Options](/images/user-guide/filtering.png)

 Search in the list by typing words in the filter box.
-ReaPack's filtering algorithm behaves similarely to the Action List.
+ReaPack's filtering algorithm behaves similarly to the Action List.
 Put quotes around words to get exact matches: **"midi editor" "note"**.
 Use **^** and **$** to match the start and end of a column's text.
 Words can be grouped with parenthesis: **( midi note ) OR utility**.
 Add **NOT** before a word or a group to invert the search.
 Use **OR** between words/groups to match one or the other.

 The big button at the top right shows how many packages are currently displayed and how many are available in total.
 Click on it to select which type of packages to show in the browser.

 ## Configuration

 This section covers ReaPack's configuration dialog (*Extensions > ReaPack > Manage repositories*).

 ### Manage repositories